-Many Sacramento residents have searched our website for information from our dentists about dentures.
+Many Carmichael residents have searched our website for information from our dentists about dentures.
 Therefore, we would like to correct and clarify some misconceptions about dentures.
 Also, it is important to care for dentures, and your mouth, properly.
 Dentures are an investment in your health and your smile, so you want to take good care of them.

 Dentures Should Fit Well

 Conventional dentures should fit securely, even though they have no attachment points to your jaw.
 While it takes a few weeks to get used to them, after your jaw, cheek and tongue muscles become accustomed to them, your dentures should be snug.
 Only when you start to wear dentures should a denture adhesive be necessary.
 If you need adhesive after the break-in period, or at some later point, your dentures need to be refit.
-Our local Sacramento office, with an in-house dental lab, can make sure your dentures are readjusted properly.
+Our local Carmichael office, with an in-house dental lab, can make sure your dentures are readjusted properly.

 Dental implant technology offers the opportunity to have “snap in” or “snap on” dentures.
 Four implants are usually placed in the lower jaw and the upper jaw.
 These implants hold the dentures fast and help preserve jawbone density.
 Not everyone is a candidate for dental implants, but the dentists at the Marconi Dental Group prefer to install dentures using this method whenever possible.